0z-cloud/vx/README.md

 - [Dockerfiles](dockerfiles/README.md)
 - [Services](services/README.md)

-## Two basical types of inventories
+## Two basic types of inventories

 Dynamic Inventory (API INVENTORY), called 0z-cloud:

      - Zero Inventory start point of your cloud - very simple way to work.
      - Zero Inventory - cloud bootstrap and check or validate your cloud infrastructure.
-     - Contain prefilled/prepared template for create the instances.
+     - Contain prefilled/prepared template for creating the instances.
      - Availiable in two types of run - api or baremetal.
-     - Contains dict and variables which you wants about infrastructure.
+     - Contains dict and variables which you want about infrastructure.
-     - In API type used as template.
+     - In API type used as a template.

 Target Inventory (GET INVENTORY), resulting inventory: